The first day had a little downside as the initial plan was to attend the tour to Northrop Grumman

 However, it actually was as Dr. Matthew Di Prima explained how FDA is handling devices manufactured with AM.

-To my surprise I met Professor Xinhua Wu in a coffee break.
-Professor Wu from Monash University
+To my surprise, I met Professor Xinhua Wu in a coffee break.
+Professor Wu from Monash University is

 In the afternoon was the official kick-off session of the Rapid.
 The keynote presentation was held by industry

 expert Todd Grimm who summed up the developments of the last 5 months.
 Todd certainly had to rush to

 squeeze an incredible amount of news into his time slot.
 It was like a presentation on fast forward but he

 demonstrated clearly how much is happening in the additive world.